-"Culture means a mix of things from other sources"Telephone interview with Orhan Pamuk immediately following the announcement of the 2006 Nobel Prize in Literature, October 12, 2006.
+Transcript of the telephone interview with Orhan Pamuk immediately following the announcement of the 2006 Nobel Prize in Literature, 12 October 2006.
 The interviewer is Adam Smith, Editor-in-Chief of Nobelprize.org.

 [Orhan Pamuk] – Hello.